lightningnetwork/lnd/docs/INSTALL.md

 - Since `lnd` uses [ZeroMQ](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md) to
   interface with `bitcoind`, *your `bitcoind` installation must be compiled with ZMQ*.
+The official Bitcoin Core binaries do support ZMQ.
   Note that if you installed `bitcoind` from source and ZMQ was not present, then ZMQ support will be disabled, and `lnd` will quit on a `connection refused` error.
   If you installed `bitcoind` via Homebrew in the past ZMQ may not be included ([this has now been fixed](https://github.com/Homebrew/homebrew-core/pull/23088)